 Which solution is right for you depends on your budget, technical savviness, and pain threshold.
 Individuals with technical skills may prefer the free route.
 Many business users, though, find a packaged, tested solution more productive and economical.
 If you value stability and superior integration, then CrossOver is a better fit for you.

 If you do choose to purchase CrossOver, you can feel good knowing that you've indirectly supported the Wine Project.
-Every improvement we make to Wine goes back to the Wine Project, which makes the computing world more open and compatible for everyone.
+Every improvement we make to CrossOver goes back to the Wine Project, which makes the computing world more open and compatible for everyone.